Drugged Out Daily Grind

 drugged out occupations, perceptions vs reality

 Among respondents who report having used drugs while at work, the retail and food/beverages sectors were the most common.
-Around 14 percent of those who had used drugs worked in retail, and another 13 percent were in the food/beverages industry.
-Education (7 percent) healthcare/pharmaceutical (6 percent), and telecommunications (6 percent) were also among the most common sectors for drug use.
+Around 14% of those who had used drugs worked in retail, and another 13% were in the food/beverage industry.
+Education (7%), healthcare/pharmaceutical (6%), and telecommunications (6%) were also among the most common sectors for drug use.

 Making Time for Drugs at Work